thibaut-neoledge/azure-docs.fr-fr/articles/marketplace-publishing/marketplace-publishing-vm-image-creation-on-premise.md

 <properties
-   pageTitle="Création d’une image de machine virtuelle locale pour Azure Marketplace | Microsoft Azure" description="Découvrez et exécutez les étapes de création d’une image de machine virtuelle locale et déployez-la dans Azure Marketplace pour que d’autres utilisateurs puissent l’acheter." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Creating an on-premises virtual machine image for the Azure Marketplace | Microsoft Azure" description="Understand and execute the steps to create an on-premises VM image and deploy to the Azure Marketplace for others to purchase." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"